CLOSE

 Top Attractions in Cheshire

-A boating holiday in Cheshire doesn’t mean you have to stay on board 24/7.
+When hiring a narrowboat with Black Prince in Cheshire doesn’t mean you have to stay on board 24/7.
 Take some time out to visit some of the great attractions on or near the waterways and holiday routes.
 Remember to allow time into your itinerary if you plan to stop off, as you may need a holiday of a week or more rather than a shorter weekend break to fit it all in.

 • The Anderton Lift – an awe-inspiring 50-foot vertical boat lift link between two navigable waterways: the River Weaver and the Trent and Mersey Canal.
 It offers an interesting visitor centre with a café and activities for the kids.